yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/index.md

 ### How it works

-Tyk Identity Broker provides a simple API, which traffic can be sent *through*, the API will match the request to a *profile* which then exposes two things:
+Tyk Identity Broker provides a simple API, which traffic can be sent *through*to the API and the API will match the request to a *profile* which then exposes two things:

 *   An Identity Provider - the thing that will authorize a user and validate their identity
 *   An Identity Handler - the thing that will authenticate a user with a delegated service (in this case, Tyk)